gsoft-inc/wl-extensions-mongo/README.md

 ## Getting started

-Install the package `ShareGate.Infra.Mongo.Abstractions` in the project where you'll declare your documents.
+Install the package `GSoft.Extensions.Mongo.Abstractions` in the project where you'll declare your documents.
 This package contains base classes and interfaces such as `IMongoDocument`, `MongoIndexProvider`, `MongoCollectionAttribute`.
 There's also a few extension methods of the MongoDB C# driver classes and interfaces that adds `IAsyncEnumerable` support to cursors.

-Install the package `ShareGate.Infra.Mongo` at the application entry point level to register and configure the dependencies in a `IServiceCollection`.
+Install the package `GSoft.Extensions.Mongo` at the application entry point level to register and configure the dependencies in a `IServiceCollection`.

-Install the package `ShareGate.Infra.Mongo.Ephemeral` whenever you want to use a real but ephemeral MongoDB cluster with a single node replica set.
+Install the package `GSoft.Extensions.Mongo.Ephemeral` whenever you want to use a real but ephemeral MongoDB cluster with a single node replica set.
 This is ideal for integration testing, as each `IServiceProvider` will have access to an unique and isolated database.